 - San Luis Obispo (Veterans Hall 801 Grand Avenue.)

-She highlights that “it really is important that when you start to become sick, that’s generally when you’re most contagious.
-Practicing social distancing, and staying home is really important and that gets challenging.”
+“Cuesta is practicing very similar measures, with optional masking and things like that,” Johnson said.
+“It looks very similar to other schools and the county.
+It really is important that when you start to become sick, that’s generally when you’re most contagious.
+Practicing social distancing, and staying home is really important and that gets challenging.